African-American beauty: Media

-Appropriation of African American women’s beauty
+Appropriation of African American women's beauty

-White women such as Kylie Jenner on social media have been darkening their skin, getting lip augmentation, breast augmentation and buttock augmentation and wearing traditional black hairstyles such as Dreadlocks, braids, cornrows and afros to profit for being a “sex symbol”.
+White women such as Kylie Jenner on social media have been darkening their skin, getting lip augmentation, breast augmentation and buttock augmentation and wearing traditional black hairstyles such as dreadlocks, braids, cornrows and afros to profit for being a "sex symbol".
 Black bodies were hypersexualized and white women are emulating these features to be considered desirable by the media.
 A white Swedish Instagram model named Emma Hallberg often darkens her skin to led people to believe to she is black or mixed-race.
-It has been dubbed the “Kardashian effect”.
-Kim Kardashian’s large buttocks have increased the popularity of white women getting Brazilian butt lift surgery.
+It has been dubbed the "Kardashian effect".
+Kim Kardashian's large buttocks have increased the popularity of white women getting Brazilian butt lift surgery.
+In 2021, white Australian rapper Iggy Azalea was accused of blackfishing for darkening her skin in her music video for “I Am The Strip Club”.
+Jesy Nelson, Ariana Grande, Bhad Bhabie, Alabama Barker and Rita Ora were also accused of mimicking African American women.